gaiann/www/README.md

 ![logo](https://logo.gaiann.com/2/default.png)

+## Gaian it's a worker

-our daily routine work based on clicking, so here you need less AI more UI based workers
+our daily routine work based on clicking, so here you need less AI more UI based workers With Gaiann you can write or say kommands such:

+"Publish every day on my LinkedIn account a post about improvement in a job tasks, add an attachment a photo from a free stock about job"

 ## what mean gaiann?